 You don't know where your athlete's times actually put them.
 You don't know if they're a D1 recruit, a D2 recruit, or a D3 recruit.
 You don't know when to start reaching out to coaches, what to say when you do, or how involved you're supposed to be as a parent.

 You've Googled it.
 You've looked at Runcruit or TFRRS and come away more confused than when you started.
 Maybe your athlete's high school coach said "don't worry about it yet."
-Maybe you've already reached out to a few programs and heard nothing back.
-Either way, you're stuck — and you have this feeling that other families are further along.
+Maybe you've already sent emails to a few programs and heard nothing back.
+Either way, you're stuck.
+And you have this quiet, nagging feeling that other families are further along than you.

-I put together a free guide covering the five recruiting mistakes I've watched families make for over two decades.
-Every one of them is fixable once you can see it.
+So I wrote down the five mistakes I've watched families make for over two decades.
+Every one of them is fixable once you can actually see it.

 What's in the guide